View Lancelot Hodge's Obituary on TheDay.com and share memories

 |

-New London - Lancelot "Lance" Joseph Hodge, 76, of New London, husband of Brenda Hodge, passed away peacefully in his sleep April 15, 2019.
+New London - Lancelot "Lance" Joseph Hodge, 76, of New London, passed away peacefully in his sleep April 15, 2019.

+Words cannot begin to express the love and pride Lance had for his family and his birth country of St. Martin.
+Born Nov.
+29, 1942, Lance moved to the United States when he was 17 years old and spent his career as a skilled carpenter with a true talent for architecture.
+He loved Soca music, West Indian food, spending time with his family, and telling stories of olden days.

+Lance leaves behind his wife of 42 years, Brenda Hodge; their daughters, Christina Chappelle (Kelby), and Tanya Collins (Aaron); and grandchildren, Jalen Chappelle, Alexa Collins, and Jada Collins.
+Also left to cherish his memory is his brother Morris Hodge (Donetta); his sister Priscilla Gumbs; and his children, Pamela Hodge, Valerie Hodge-Pierce (Caleb), Giselle Hodge Riley, Gabrielle Hodge, Lancelot Hodge Jr.; and grandchildren Sgt.
+Armani Santos, Senior Airman Mercedes Santos, Calan Bryant, Chadney Bryant, Tremaine Proctor, Alexis Watson, Amir Reid, Janiah Hodge, and Lancelot Cameron Hodge.
+Lance also leaves behind two great-grandchildren, Ella Ren Santos and Ava Symone Watson; and a host of nieces and nephews.
+Lance is predeceased by his parents, Leonel and Pauline Hodge.